samsonfr/TranslationsBuilder/README.md

 - This version use the ClosedXml open source libray to Export and Import Excel files.
 When exporting it creates a real table that is autosized by column content and can be sorted/filtered.

 **Display Folder support**
--Fixed DisplayFolder bugs : import from CSV and directly in the UI grid.
+- Fixed DisplayFolder bugs : import from CSV and directly in the UI grid.

 **UI changes**
 - Changed default shortcut keys to avoid Ctrl+C and Ctrl+S which are usually associated with Copy and Save.